Laser Eye Surgery For Diabetic Retinopathy In San Diego, CA

 Laser eye surgery can help slow the progression of vision loss caused by diabetic retinopathy.
 The board-certified ophthalmologists at American Eye Associates and California Retina Associates are dedicated to ensuring you can see clearly and live comfortably with the most up-to-date diagnostic services and treatments.
 We are proud to offer laser eye surgery for diabetic retinopathy to men and women in San Diego, Chula Vista, and the neighboring communities of Imperial County, California.

 Lasers have many applications in medicine, including treating a complication of diabetes known as diabetic retinopathy.
 Diabetes can cause new, abnormal blood vessels to grow inside the retina and leak blood and fluid.
 Laser therapy is instrumental in sealing the leaking blood vessels to reduce swelling as well as decrease the chances of further blood vessel growth.

-The San Diego diabetic retinopathy treatment team at American Eye Associates is highly skilled in using lasers to seal off leaking blood vessels that someone with diabetic retinopathy develops, and prevent the further growth of additional abnormal blood vessels.
+The diabetic retinopathy treatment team at American Eye Associates and California Retina Associates are highly skilled in using lasers to seal off leaking blood vessels that someone with diabetic retinopathy develops, and prevent the further growth of additional abnormal blood vessels.